-To wash the okra, fill a bowl with equal parts white vinegar and water.
-Then, soak it in the solution for a minute or two, and rinse.
+The first step is to wash the okra in a mixture of equal parts white vinegar and water.
 The acetic acid in the vinegar kills bacteria and helps to dissolve the wax, pesticide, and fertilizer residues.
 It'll also rid just-picked okra of any bugs that may be hanging on.
+Soak the okra in the solution for a minute or two, and then rinse.

 Blanch the Okra

+Blanching will halt the enzyme process, so your okra maintains that just-picked color, flavor, and texture.
 Blanch your okra by submerging it in a pot of boiling water.
-Small okra pods need to be blanched for three minutes; large okra pods need four minutes.
-Blanching will halt the enzyme process, so your okra maintains that just-picked color, flavor, and texture.
+Small okra pods need to be blanched for 3 minutes; large okra pods need 4 minutes.

 It's important to stop this enzymatic activity because it can cause okra (as well as other vegetables) to decay.
 These enzymes can survive freezing temperatures and continue the decaying process even though the okra is frozen.
 Pretreating the okra in boiling water kills the enzymes.